IBM/appconfiguration-node-sdk/README.md

 IBM Cloud App Configuration is a centralized feature management and configuration service on [IBM Cloud](https://www.cloud.ibm.com) for use with web and mobile applications, microservices, and distributed environments.

-Instrument your applications with App Configuration Node SDKs, and use the App Configuration dashboard or API to define features flags, organized into collections and targeted to segments.
-Change feature flag states in the cloud to activate or deactivate features in your application or environment, often without re-starting.
+Instrument your applications with App Configuration Node SDKs, and use the App Configuration dashboard or API to define feature flags  or properties, organized into collections and targeted to segments.
+Change feature flag states in the cloud to activate or deactivate features in your application or environment, when required.
+You can also manage the properties for distributed applications centrally.

 ## Installation